 Additional information can be found on FEMA’s Multi-Hazard Mitigation Planning website

-The current State Hazard Mitigation Plan was published in October 2011.
-In accordance with FEMA requirements the next update of the State Hazard Mitigation Plan is scheduled for 2016.
+The current State Hazard Mitigation Plan was published in October 2016.
+In accordance with FEMA requirements, the next update of the Plan is scheduled for 2021.

 The State of Wisconsin Hazard Mitigation Plan identifies Wisconsin's major natural hazards, assesses the vulnerability to those hazards, and outlines a strategy to reduce those vulnerabilities.
 The Plan focuses state agency resources to help protect the health, safety, property, environment, and economy of Wisconsin from the effects of natural hazards.